turastory/til/sicp-second/part1.md

 An **expression** is a *computational object*, which *has a value*, and we can obtain the value of it, by *evaluating* it.

+- What is an **expression**?

+  From the text above...

+  - We type an expression.
+  - The interpreter evaluates the result.
+  - An expression has a value.

 ##### Types of expressions

 Here are some common types of expressions